pettarin/python-on-windows/README.md

 ### Listing The Contents Of The Working Directory (``dir``)

-If you want a list of the contents of the current working directory, issue the ``dir`` command, without any arguments:
+If you want a list of the files or subdirectories contained in the current working directory, issue the ``dir`` command, without arguments:

 ![Command Prompt window](imgs/111_cp.png)